Chair: TBA, Foreign Languages and Literatures

 4, x Jones

 Why does nature inspire us?
 Where did our understanding of nature come from?
 We have inherited our interactions with nature from a variety of sources: The Enlightenment was marked by political, intellectual, and scientific revolution and attempted to explain the world through science.
 The Romantics, on the other hand, reacted by trying to restore some mystery to Nature and to acknowledge its sublime power.
-This Nature ideal spread throughout Europe and then on to America, where European Romanticism inspired writers like Emerson, Thoreau, Whitman, and their contemporaries' nature writing, which continues to exert influence on the American understanding of the natural world.
+This Nature ideal spread throughout Europe and then on to America, where European Romanticism inspired writers like Emerson, Thoreau, Whitman, and their contemporaries’ nature writing, which continues to exert influence on the American understanding of the natural world.
 This course will look at where American Transcendentalists and Romantics found inspiration.
 Students will read key literary and philosophical texts of the Romantic period, focusing on Germany, England, and America and explore echoes of these movements in the twentieth and twenty-first centuries: How do the Romantics continue to influence the discourse of environmentalism in America and around the world?
 Is the Romantic impulse at work in the establishment of the national parks system?
 Can we see echoes of the Romantic Nature ideal in narratives of toxic, post-industrial landscapes?
-Taught in English.
-Some discussion, reading and writing assignments will be completed in German.
-Prerequisite: Any 300-level German Studies class or consent of instructor.
 May be elected as Environmental Studies 335.

 339 Writing Environmental Disaster

 From natural disasters (earthquakes, floods, storms) to man-made ecological catastrophe (nuclear accidents, oil spills, the thinning ozone layer), environmental disaster inspires fear, rage, and action.
 This course will focus on fiction and non-fiction that meditates on these events and our reactions to them.
-We will examine the ways in which literature and the other arts depict disaster, how natural disaster descriptions differ from those of man-made environmental crisis, whether humans can coexist peacefully with nature or are continually pitted against it, and how literature's depiction of nature changes with the advent of the toxic, post-industrial environment.
+We will examine the ways in which literature and the other arts depict disaster, how natural disaster descriptions differ from those of man-made environmental crisis, whether humans can coexist peacefully with nature or are continually pitted against it, and how literature’s depiction of nature changes with the advent of the toxic, post-industrial environment.
 Authors discussed may include Kleist, Goethe, Atwood, Ozeki, Carson, Sebald, and others.
-Taught in English.
-Some discussion, reading and writing assignments will be completed in German.
-Prerequisite: Any 300-level German Studies class or consent of instructor.
 May be elected as Environmental Studies 339.

 387, 388 Special Studies

 Designed to permit close study of one or more authors, a movement, or a genre in German literature.
 Conducted in German or English, at the discretion of the instructor.
 Prerequisite: consent of instructor.
 Any current offerings follow.
-Distribution: humanities or cultural pluralism.
+Distribution area: humanities or cultural pluralism.

 391, 392 Independent Study